nsmsn/dotcom/src/posts/2022-ditch-twitter.md

 <div class="heads-up">
 <h2>👋 Hey there!</h2>
-<p>This is an old post, which no longer reflects my views on Micro.blog.
+<p>This is an old and outdated post, which no longer reflects my views on Micro.blog. <a href="/posts/2025-choose-inclusion.html">Read the 2025 update</a>.
 Nowadays I have harsher things to say about Elon Musk, too.
 Proceed with caution!</p>
 </div>

 In a 2014 essay called [Ditching Twitter](http://incisive.nu/2014/ditching-twitter/), Erin Kissane wrote about her personal dissatisfaction with the social network.
 The issues with the platform she diagnosed seven-plus years ago are still there.
 I keep coming back to this essay since it is about making something imperfect, broken even, work somehow for you.